-This Windows and MAC compatible software have a very friendly interface and a large number of online videos, tutorials, and instructional content on the web that will help you master-use the FL studio relatively fast.
+This Windows and MAC compatible software has a very friendly interface and many online video tutorials and instructional content on the web, that will help you master using the FL studio relatively fast.
 All these contribute to offering a great DAW for total beginners.
 It is probably the best music production software for beginners.

 Conclusion: If you are a beginner who starts music production, then Image-Line FL 20 is a great and affordable choice.
 The “Producer” edition offers full song creation and audio recording; it has a sweet price and all customers who purchase it receive lifetime updates.
 FL 20 also has three more bundles to offer.
 The affordable “Fruity” edition, the “Signature Bundle” will also provide extra plugins and a very expensive “All plugins Bundle” for complete access.

 Musicians who use it: Avicii, Martin Garrix, David Guetta, Bassjackers, Gesaffelstein